Code-Institute-Submissions/The-Atmintis-Game/README.md

 https://github.com/WebDevSimplified

-https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle  copied the fomular with the help of WebDevSimplified.
+https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle  copied the formula with the help of WebDevSimplified.

 I used https://github.com/Code-Institute-Solutions/readme-template as a template for the README file